Silly window syndrome: Solution

-During SWS, efficiency of communication is almost 0, so SWS duration should be short as possible.
+During SWS, efficiency of communication is almost 0, so SWS duration should be as short as possible.

 Send-side silly window avoidance

 A heuristic method where the send TCP must allow the sending application to make "write" calls, and collect the data transferred in each call before transmitting it into a large segment.
 The sending TCP delays sending segments until it can accumulate reasonable amounts of data, which is known as clumping.

 Receive-side silly window avoidance

-A heuristic method that a receiver uses to maintain an internal record of the available window, and delay advertising an increase in window size to the sender until it can advance a significant amount.
+A heuristic method that a receiver uses to maintain an internal record of the available window and delay advertising an increase in window size to the sender until it can advance a significant amount.
 This amount depends on the receiver's buffer size and maximum segment size.
 By using this method, it prevents small window advertisements where received applications extract data octets slowly.